Staff & Boards

 Program Director

 Drenusha Canolli has experience in investigative journalism, project management and public policy research.
-She previously worked as an investigative journalist at Insajderi (2016–2020), where she was recognized for her reporting on political and social issues, including an award-winning environmental investigation.
-From 2020 to 2023, Drenusha Canolli managed projects on disinformation, youth advocacy and women’s empowerment at the Democracy for Development Institute (D4D), while during 2023–2024 she was part of The Balkan Forum, where she led initiatives on the circular economy, the green agenda and environmental policies.
+She previously worked as an investigative journalist at Insajderi (2016–2021), where she was recognised for her reporting on political and social issues, including an award-winning environmental investigation.
+From 2021 to 2023, Drenusha Canolli managed projects on disinformation, youth advocacy and women’s empowerment at the Democracy for Development (D4D) Institute, while during the 2023–2024 period she was part of The Balkan Forum, where she led initiatives on the circular economy, the green agenda and environmental policies.
 She holds a Master’s degree in Sociology.
-Her areas of research and writing include environmental justice, cultural heritage, disinformation and labor rights.
+Her research and writing areas include environmental justice, cultural heritage, disinformation and labour rights.

 Besëarta Spanca